 Are you an expert?
 Apply to contribute here.

 76 / 100 based on 3 expert reviews

 If you're looking for a decent shoe and you're on a budget...eh.

 For the amount of money that you pay for these shoes, it doesn't seem right that they should go back.

 Considered the leading athletic shoe, the Nike Air Monarch IV is able to meet many different training requirements.
 It can offer robust support, excellent traction, and lightweight cushioning.

 Updates to Nike Air Monarch IV

 - Nike is known for offering shoes and apparel that cater to a wide range of people: from professional athletes and fitness enthusiasts to casual wearers.
 The Air Monarch IV is meant to fit somewhere in between, fusing style and performance.
-It is an iconic Nike model which has gained the reputation of “the king of dad shoes” with its cumbersome design and 90s appeal.
+It is an iconic Nike workout shoe which has gained the reputation of “the king of dad shoes” with its cumbersome design and the 90s appeal.
 At the same time, it is ready to support the wearer during a light workout, a walk, or a Sunday backyard barbecue.
-While some people may laugh at the shoe, it’s been one of Nike’s best-selling models for years.
+While some people may laugh at the shoe’s old-fashioned style, it’s been one of Nike’s best-selling models for years.

 - The trainer sports a full-length Air-Sole unit embedded into the lightweight and responsive Phylon foam.
 The two components work in tandem to deliver reliable cushioning and shock absorption.

 - The trainer makes use of a solid rubber outsole.
 It is designed to provide traction and protection on gym flooring and concrete pavements.